-This course will enable you to become an advanced thinker and versatile practitioner with the capacity to respond to familiar and unfamiliar challenges of society within a wider field of professional environments.
+The course will enable you to become an advanced thinker and versatile practitioner with the ability to respond to both familiar and unfamiliar challenges.

-In the first stage of the course you will address emergent design practices and issues by selecting one of three thematic areas.
+In the first phase of the course you will address emergent design practices and issues by selecting one of the following three themes:

-Each thematic group will organise themselves as a dynamic ‘collective’ with the remit to share knowledge, test responses, incubate and grow creative ideas and practices in response to tutor set briefs and tasks.
+Once you have selected one of the themes you will organise yourselves into groups.
+Within these groups you will be asked to share knowledge, test responses, and grow creative ideas and practices in response to set briefs and tasks.

 You will learn how to use methods of analysis and experimentation to assemble your own findings and responses in relation to the issues raised.
 This will lead to a defined position for a personal project.

-The journey through this stage enables you to synthesize your own intellectual and creative experiences using the knowledge and experience of other experts.
-This includes occupying and performing within sites and spaces beyond the college.
+This will enable you to synthesize your own intellectual and creative experiences using the knowledge and experience of other experts.
+This includes occupying and performing within spaces beyond the college.

-This unique initiative aims to create a relevant and engaging mode of professional practice activity for Masters students as well as encourage excellence in practice-based research.
+This initiative aims to create a relevant and engaging mode of professional practice activity for Masters students and encourage excellence in practice-based research.

-You will use the final stage of the course to learn how to refine your project outcomes in relation to the specific audience context and the associated modalities of communication.
+You will use the final stage of the course to learn how to refine your project outcomes in relation to a specific audience.

-You will learn how to differentiate between the terms: engagement, interaction, participation and communication.
+You will learn how to differentiate between the terms - communication, engagement, interaction and participation.
 You will find inventive ways to involve these in the final form and behaviour of your work.